Superformula/test-full-stack/userservice/README.md

 1. If you don’t have the docker step setup, please run npm i, and npm install -g serverless.
 If you have the docker container step setup please enter the bash shell of the docker container.
 2. Navigate to the userservice folder in a shell/command line of your choice
 3. Execute ./deploy.sh or npm run deploy_dev and this will deploy a dev version.
 This will be the service where you will use the site to interact and play with.
 4. Execute ./deploy.e2etest.sh or npm run deploy_e2e and this will deploy the e2e version.
-This will be the service where the cypress will run against.
+This will be the service where cypress will run against.